 - VXLAN routing: Inter-Tenant/App Communication over shared L3 underlay.
 This is an efficient, robust and scalable solution for communicating between hosts across different VNIs.

-- Q&Q: Double .Q tagging (outer tag = customer, inner tag = service) for hybrid cloud connectivity.
+- Q-in-Q: Double .Q tagging (outer tag = customer, inner tag = service) for hybrid cloud connectivity.

 You can try these 3.3 features for free on Cumulus VX.